 The eight San Joaquin Valley MPOs have a federal commitment to a minimum 20% cost-effectiveness to their CMAQ programs.
-Therefore, Fresno COG aims to achieve a 40% cost-effectiveness in its regional bid program, which equates to 28% of total CMAQ apportionment.
-During the scoring process, projects identified as cost-effective are scored and selected first.
+Therefore, Fresno COG aims to achieve a minimum of 25% cost-effectiveness in its regional bid program, which equates to roughly 23.75% of total CMAQ apportionment.
+After the prioritization and recommendation of projects for each category by the Scoring Committee, staff will ensure that cost-effectiveness commitments have been met.
+There will not be set targets for cost-effectiveness within the individual categories.

 The MAP-21 Act requires $PM{2.5}$ nonattainment or maintenance areas use at least 25% of CMAQ funds for project that have a $PM{2.5}$ emission reduction.
-During the scoring process, projects identified as cost-effective are scored and selected first.
-Those selected projects will be further identified as $PM{2.5}$ projects (or not) and tallied to see if the 25% $PM{2.5}$ commitment has been met.
-If more projects are needed to fulfill the $PM{2.5}$ commitment, they will be prioritized in the remaining project type categories until the full commitment is met.
+Fresno COG, as a result, has adopted a 25% funding target for the $PM{2.5}$ reducing category.
+After the prioritization and recommendation of projects for each category by the Scoring Committee, staff will ensure that $PM{2.5}$ commitments have been met.
+Projects funded in other categories will be considered towards this goal if they reduce substantially reduce $PM{2.5}$ .